RunDevelopment/RunDevelopment.github.io/posts/2024-09-20 fast unorm/article.md

 ## Lookup tables

-Enough with the floating-point operations.
+Enough with floating-point operations.
 Let's take a look at a different approach: lookup tables (LUT).
 A LUT can be very fast, especially when an operation is expensive and the input domain is small.
 Our operation isn't exactly expensive, but let's see!

 Since our input domain is only 32 values, we can easily create a LUT for the conversion.